dphfox/Fusion/docs/tutorials/fundamentals/scopes.md

 doCleanup(scope)
 ```

-This strongly ties your constructors to your scopes, which makes it much harder
-to mess up or circumvent them.
-It also makes code read much more naturally.
+This makes it harder to mess up writing scopes.
+Your code reads more naturally,
+too.

 ### Adding Methods In Bulk

-Try passing `Fusion` to `scoped()` rather than listing functions manually.
+Try passing `Fusion` to `scoped()` - it's a table with functions.
-Because `Fusion` is a table containing functions, it works too.

 ```Lua linenums="2" hl_lines="4"
 local Fusion = require(ReplicatedStorage.Fusion)